 - How many centimorgans a person has

-- What is a DNA segment
+- What is a DNA segment, and what is represents

 - How DNA segments get smaller